-Dr. Gail Dines is a professor of Sociology and Women's Studies at Wheelock College, where she is also chair of the American Studies department.
-Having researched and written about the porn industry for over twenty years, Dr. Dines is internationally acclaimed as the leading expert on how pornography shapes our identities, culture, and sexuality.
-She is a consultant to government agencies in the US and abroad, including the UK, Norway, Iceland, and Canada.
+Dr. Gail Dines is Founder & President of Culture Reframed, and Professor Emerita of Sociology and Women's Studies, Wheelock College, Boston.
+Having researched and written about the porn industry for more than 30 years, Dr. Dines is internationally acclaimed as the leading expert on how pornography shapes our identities, culture, and sexuality.
+She is a consultant to governmental agencies in the U.S. and abroad, including the UK, Norway, Iceland, and Canada.
 In 2008, she co-founded the nonprofit Stop Porn Culture.
-As board chair, she elevated Stop Porn Culture’s international profile and helped it to develop into the feminist health education organization Culture Reframed.
+As board chair, she elevated Stop Porn Culture’s international profile and helped it to develop into today's Culture Reframed.

-Samantha (Sam) Wechsler joined Culture Reframed as its Interim Executive Director in June 2016.
-In addition to providing leadership for organizations going through executive transitions, Sam runs her own coaching and consulting business, specializing in executive coaching, group facilitation, leadership and personal development, fundraising, and board development.
+Samantha (Sam) Wechsler joined Culture Reframed in June 2016.
+In addition to providing leadership for organizations experiencing executive transitions, Sam runs her own coaching and consulting business, specializing in executive coaching, group facilitation, leadership and personal development, fundraising, and board development.
 Sam also designs and facilitates participatory trainings and workshops that draw people into engaging conversations about difficult topics, helping participants develop a deeper sense of themselves and their role in social change efforts.